 More oat flour recipes to try

-Or try these vegan applesauce muffins.
+Or try these vegan and gluten-free applesauce muffins.
 They’re easy to prepare and are perfect for a make-ahead, freezer-friendly breakfast.

 - 1 1/2 cups oat flour